MONICA-Project/COPUpdater/README.md

-# Monica Foobar
+# Monica CopUpdater
 <!-- Short description of the project. -->

-Foobar is not a real software.
-The name is used here as placeholder for a described software.
-This readme is meant for describing an application but can be adapted to describe a software library by changing `Deployment` section to `Usage`.
+CopUpdater is responsible for listening to state changes and triggering push updates to the COP clients using signalR

 <!-- A teaser figure may be added here.
 It is best to keep the figure small (<500KB) and in the same repo -->